lmfit/lmfit-py/doc/builtin_models.rst

 =================================

-Lmfit provides several builtin fitting models, all subclassed from the :class:`Model` class of the previous section, and wrapping a relatively well-known functional forms, such as  Gaussians, Lorentzian, and Exponentials.
-These model functions are used in a wide range of scientific domains.
-In addition, these functions can be easily combined to give a composite function -- say, a Lorentzian plus a linear background.
+Lmfit provides several builtin fitting models, all subclassed from the :class:`Model` class of the previous chapter, and wrapping relatively well-known functional forms, such as Gaussians, Lorentzian, and Exponentials that are used in a wide range of scientific domains.
+As shown in the previous chapter, these functions can be easily combined to give a composite function -- say, a Lorentzian plus a linear background.
+In addition, the pre-built models provide a :meth:`guess_starting_values` method that can make decent guesses for parameter values.

-In an effort to make make simple things truly simple, the lmfit package provides canonical definitions for many known lineshapes and pre-defined high-level fitting models in the :mod:`models` module.
-These are listed in more detail in the next section (:ref:`builtin_models_label`), and you may want to consult that list before writing your own model.

 Example 1: Fit data to Voigt profile